FrancoSpeziali/db-mongoose-schemas/README.md

 Research: [Mongoose Model API (en)](https://mongoosejs.com/docs/api/model.html)

-## Assignment 10 - Preparing to receive data from POST
+## Task 10 - Preparing to receive data from POST

 We will replace our dummy data with the data we receive from the POST request